 3.1 Mechanical Foam Compound:

-These foams are produced by air interruptions through mechanical means such as aspiration and air blowing.
+These foam extinguishers are produced by air interruptions through mechanical means such as aspiration and air blowing.
 Mechanical foam compounds are further classified into 3 categories, i.e.

 - Low expansion.